ZWPlayer RTSP Web Playback Solution

 3. Solution Architecture

-This solution works by handing over the RTSP stream requested by the H5 player to a media gateway server (co-processing streaming media server).
-The media gateway server pulls the camera's RTSP stream and performs protocol conversion (including transcoding when necessary), transforming the RTSP stream into WEBRTC, HTTP-FLV, HLS, or DASH streams that modern browsers support.
-ZWPlayer then utilizes the MSE interface to achieve plugin-free playback of RTSP video streams in H5 web pages.
+This solution works by handing over the RTSP stream requested by the H5 player to a media gateway server (a co-processing streaming server).
+The media gateway server pulls the camera’s RTSP stream for protocol conversion (including transcoding when necessary), converting the RTSP stream into WEBRTC, HTTP-FLV, HLS, or DASH streams supported by modern browsers.
+It utilizes ZWPlayer to call MSE interfaces to achieve plugin-free playback of RTSP video streams in H5 webpages.

 3.2 Process Description

-H5 Web User Requests Playback → zwplayer Initialization Configuration
+H5 Webpage User Request for Playback → zwplayer Initialization Configuration

-zwplayerinitializes based on configuration parametersPass RTSP stream URL directly to
+zwplayerinitializes based on configuration parameters- Directly passes the RTSP stream address to

 zwplayer

-zwplayersends theRTSPstream URL to the media gatewayParameters carried:
+zwplayersends theRTSPstream address to the media gateway- Carried parameters:

-Stream Reception: Browser receives the converted streaming media data
+- Stream Reception: The browser receives the converted streaming media data

 zwplayerplays the video